Mastering Authorization in Rails with Pundit

 and

-the specific User
+the specific User object.

-It leverages the action name (e.g., create
+It leverages the action name (e.g., create) to call the

-appropriate policy method create?
+appropriate policy method create?.

 If the action name does not match the policy function name,

-you can pass an additional argument to the authorize
+you can pass an additional argument to the authorize method.

 def deactivate